 I have lived much longer than I ever expected to, and I believe in that worn out saying; "If I knew I was gonna live this long I would have taken better care of myself!"
-I've been though a lot... read more
+I've been through a lot... read more

 I have lived much longer than I ever expected to, and I believe in that worn out saying; "If I knew I was gonna live this long I would have taken better care of myself!"

-It would be much more efficient to say this; I have done everything, and I mean everything except sniff glue or smoke crack, and whatever the substance, I would always do more of it than anyone else would or could.
+It would be much more efficient to say this; I have done everything, and I mean everything except sniff glue or smoke crack, and whatever the substance, I would always do much more of it than anyone else would or could.
 I have a very high tolerance to these substances and to pain, both which proved to be a curse later on in life.

 I have lived the life of an addict and still label myself as such for once you are, you are.
 I was therefore I am.
 I am a big believer in Recovery, the fact that I came through what I have done is all the proof needed.
-I have no compassion for people who abuse and/or sell their prescriptions and/or support the street drug trade because of how difficult all that has made it on those of us who have a legitimate need for pain medication, and because this traffic is screwing up our youth, many of whom have barely tasted life.
+I have no compassion for people who abuse and/or sell their prescriptions and/or support the street drug trade because of how difficult all that has made it on those of us who have a legitimate need for pain medication, and because this illegal traffic is screwing up our youth, many of whom have barely tasted life.

 While a blessing to chronic pain sufferers (when not abused) withdrawal from this or any "contin" (for contin-uous release) stuff is a nightmare if not handled correctly (this high dose needs a minimum of 7-9-months, Doctor assisted).
 So, here we go again.
 Since January 2014, now almost May 1st 2014 I am beginning to see some light, but this is attributed to my past experiences going through much worse withdrawal.

-I urge you not to stop any long-term medication abruptly, it takes a whole lot longer than you may know to get off without major discomfort.
+I urge you not to stop any long-term medication abruptly; it takes a whole lot longer than you may know to get off without major discomfort.

 Most often all we need is the right direction and some compassion from others who have lived through worse times.
 I believe I have been through the worst of times, and I'm still here.
 If I made it, anyone can.